fofix/fofix/README.md

   * Cython
   * pkg-config
-  * The OpenGL, GLU, GLib, SDL, SDL_mixer, libogg, libvorbisfile, libtheora, and libswscale (part of ffmpeg) development headers
+  * The OpenGL, GLU, GLib, SDL, SDL_mixer, libogg, libvorbisfile, libtheora, libsoundtouch, and libswscale (part of ffmpeg) development headers

 The following are optional (refer to the Windows instructions to see what each one is needed for):

-  * pitchbend
   * pyaudio
   * the GNU gettext tools (for translations)